New retailers, restaurants on way to Moncks Corner, Hollywood, James Island and Charleston

 A new smoothie shop is coming to a former restaurant on James Island.

-Tropical Smoothie Café is moving into the building that housed Hen and the Goat at 869 Folly Road, according Yurfest.
+Tropical Smoothie Café is moving into the building that housed Hen and the Goat at 869 Folly Road, according to The Shopping Center Group.
 An opening date has not been announced.
 Hen and the Goat closed last September because of the pandemic.

 Wired up